marcsello/pyopenvidu/docs/fetching.rst

 About fetching...
 =================

 In PyOpenVidu there are two kind of objects: dynamic and static.
-This sections aim to explain the details about this design.
+This section aim to explain the details about this design.

 Dynamic and static objects
 --------------------------